Djeeb/cuda-tests/projects_pytorch/SVRG_nnet/README.md

 this->set_snapshot();
 ```
 Note that we get access to the parameter i through the syntax `.parameters()[i]`.
 W1 is is the first slot, b1 in the second, etc. W1_snapshot is in the fifth slot, b1_snapshot in the sixth, etc.
+We also decided to store mu in a vector of tensors of size 4.
 Therefore here is the `set_snapshot` method that will be useful each time we end the 5 passes through the dataset :

 ```c++